2014 Ocean Indicators Summary

 Temperature and Salinity

-A June survey of coastal waters off the Washington and northern Oregon coast detected hypoxic water over 41% of the shelf north of Newport, Oregon.
-This is the greatest extent of hypoxic waters detected in June over the last seven years.
-There is no direct impact of these low oxygen waters on salmon, as the hypoxia is primarily in the lower portion of the water column and the salmon (especially juveniles) tend to be in the upper portion.
+Low oxygen concentrations were detected earlier than usual again this year.
+Values below the hypoxia threshold (<1.4 ml L-1) were detected in June but stayed at average levels (~1.5 ml L-1) throughout the rest of the summer.
+Low oxygen concentrations are often detected through September, but the strong southerly winds that brought an early end to upwelling helped to mix high oxygen surface waters down into the water column.
+A June survey of coastal waters off the Washington and northern Oregon coast detected hypoxic water over 26% of the shelf north of Newport, Oregon.
+This is about average for that time of year.
+There is not likely a direct impact of these low oxygen waters on salmon, as the hypoxia is primarily in the lower portion of the water column and the salmon (especially juveniles) tend to be in the upper portion.

-The winter-time (Jan-March) abundance of larval stages of fish species common in salmon diets was above average this year (Figure WI-01), ranking fifth-highest over the 16 years of data.
-The abundance of all larval fish species combined ranked 7th of 16.
+The winter-time (Jan-March) abundance of larval stages of fish species common in salmon diets was well below average this year, ranking 16th lowest over the 17 years of data.
+The abundance of all larval fish species combined ranked 15th of 17.

 Adult Salmon Returns